mgifford/drupal-security/src/principles.rst

    :alt: Shield from the noun project.

 **There is safety in the herd:**
-  | Leverage large, well maintained open source libraries (packages) with a critical mass of users and developers.
+  | Leverage large, well maintained open-source libraries (packages) with a critical mass of users and developers.

   | Use compiled packages and check data integrity of downloaded code.

-  | Start with a standard Debian/Ubuntu or Red Hat/CentOS installation.
+  | Start with a popular and well maintained Linux distribution (Debian/Ubuntu or Red Hat/CentOS).

 **Order matters:**
   | Don't open up services to the Internet before your server is properly secured.